benkeser/slapnap/slapnap_documentation.md

 This command opens port 80 on the container.
 Once the report has been compiled, the container will not close down automatically.
 Instead it will continue to run, broadcasting the report to port 80.
 Open a web browser on your computer and navigate to `localhost:80` and you should see the compiled report.
 Many web browsers should allow downloading of the report (e.g., by right-clicking and selecting save `Save As...`).

 The container will continue to run until you tell it to `stop`.
-To do that, retrieve the container ID by executing `docker container ps`.
-Copy the ID of the running container (say `MY_CONTAINER_ID`) and then execute `docker stop MY_CONTAINER_ID` to shut down the container.
+To do that, retrieve the container ID by executing `docker container ps`^[To execute this command, you will need to hit `control + c` to return to the command prompt in the current shell or open a new shell.
+Alternatively, you could add the `-d` option to the `docker run` command, which will run the container in [detached mode](https://docs.docker.com/engine/reference/run/#detached-vs-foreground).].
+Copy the ID of the running container, which will be a string of numbers and letters (say `a1b2c3d4`) and then execute `docker stop a1b2c3d4` to shut down the container.

 Note that in the above command, we have still mounted a local directory, which may be considered best practice in case other output besides the report is desired to be returned.